Pop. 39.5MCOL: 142%10 month season#1 Market

 Updated

-Window Cleaning pricing data for California is sourced from U.S. Bureau of Labor Statistics, Census Bureau cost of living data, and verified quotes from local service professionals.
+Window Cleaning pricing data for California is calculated using U.S. Bureau of Labor Statistics wage data, Census Bureau cost of living indices, and state-level economic indicators.

 Data Sources: